danywalls/danywalls/README.md

 - 🌱 I love working with Angular, Typescript, Rxj and Microfrontend.
 - 📫 How to reach me: @twitter and personal blog http://danywalls.com
-- ⚡  Free time for Family, NBA, Terror Movies, and working on mental health and productivity.
+- ⚡  I love NBA, Beach and horror movies :D